 Why Tend Grief together?

-Grief tending with others is a powerful antidote to the harm of a system which encourages us to avoid or suppress pain.
+Grief tending with others can be a powerful antidote to the harm of a culture which often encourages people to avoid or suppress pain.
 It also offers the possibility of deep connection in this time of isolation as we share our vulnerability and strong feelings with others.
 It can help us to:

 - Release energy and help prevent depression or burnout